ggndpsinghgit/CarsalesChallenge/README.md

 ### Development plan

 #### Requirement 1
-- An API to pull/decode date from the REST endpoint
+- An API to pull/decode data from the REST endpoint.

 ##### Fulfilment
 - Created the CarsalesAPI Swift Package that handles the above.
 - Why a package?
-- Because the plan was the create two apps, one with auto-layout and another in SwiftUI.
+- Because the plan was to create two apps, one with auto-layout and another in SwiftUI.
 Hence, a shared library was the best approach.
 - Why two apps and not just add a SwiftUI version of the UI in the same app?
 - For SwiftUI 2.0.
-It has a few extra APIs that helped in developing the required app. e.g. `LazyVStack` to display a grid of items.
+It has a few extra APIs that helped in developing the required app.

 #### Requirement 2